SandraObanijesu/Coursera-Vs.-Udemy-Financial-Analysis-2021-2023/README.md

 ## Statements of Cash Flow of Coursera and Udemy
 ![Alt text](4_Cash_Flows_(SOCF)_Analysis.png)
-Over the three year period, both Coursera and Udemy displayed varying cash flow dynamics that reflect their operational stability, investment patterns, and financing strategies.
+Over the three-year period, both Coursera and Udemy displayed varying cash flow dynamics that reflect their operational stability, investment patterns, and financing strategies.

 In 2021, both companies generated strong inflows from financing activities due to their Initial Public Offerings (IPO).
 Coursera raised approximately $550M, while Udemy generated around $419M.
 However, both companies recorded negative free cash flow (FCF), indicating that operating cash was insufficient to cover capital expenditures.
 Despite this, Coursera ended the year with a solid net cash flow of approximately $500M, supported by a modest $2M in operating cash flow.
 Udemy, with a negative operating cash flow of about -$7M, still posted a net cash flow of approximately $359M, largely due to the heavy financing inflows.